What's Irritating Your Bowels? Is it IBS or SIBO?

 Yes.
 Some individuals can have both IBS and SIBO.
 While SIBO is a bacterial overgrowth of the small intestine, it can worsen IBS symptoms, sometimes increasing gut sensitivity to gas and pain.
 If treatment with antibiotics does not completely resolve your gut symptoms, additional supportive treatment for IBS may be indicated.

 How do you treat SIBO?

-As mentioned above, herbal or pharmaceutical antibiotics are effective in eradicating the bacterial overgrowth, however, further gut investigations may be necessary to rule out other food intolerances, and deficiencies.
+As mentioned above, herbal or pharmaceutical antibiotics are effective in modifying bacterial overgrowth, however, further gut investigations may be necessary to rule out other food intolerances, and deficiencies.
 Additionally, replacing any nutrients such as B12, iron, and other micronutrients may be necessary as small bowel bacteria can reduce the absorption of these essential nutrients.

 Preventing relapse: There are mechanisms in the body to help prevent naturally occurring colon bacteria from settling themselves into the small intestine, but when this system doesn't work optimally the bacteria can easily move into the small intestine.
-Because of this, SIBO is known to recur in many patients, therefore, treating the root cause of why you have developed SIBO in the first place is important for long term relief of symptoms.
+Because of this, SIBO is known to recur in many patients, therefore, treating the root cause of why you have developed SIBO in the first place is important for long-term relief of symptoms.

 Overall both SIBO and IBS are multifactorial conditions that generally respond best to integrative and individualized treatments that may include dietary and lifestyle changes, supplements, and medications.

 As a naturopathic physician, I always aim to find the root cause of your digestive issues.
 SIBO testing is one way I help patients navigate the complexity of the GI system, ultimately helping you increase your gut resilience so you don't have to fear foods!